Farès Bahlouli

-Farès Bahlouli (born 8 April 1995) is a French professional footballer who plays as an attacking midfielder or winger for Ukrainian Premier League club Dnipro-1.
+Farès Bahlouli (born 8 April 1995) is a French professional footballer who plays as an attacking midfielder or winger for Algerian Ligue Professionnelle 1 club US Biskra.
 He is a former France youth international.

 Club career

 Lyon

 Bahlouli started his career at Lyon, graduating through the academy before featuring for Lyon B in 2012.
 He made his debut for Lyon on 12 May 2013 against Paris Saint-Germain.

 Monaco

 On 30 June 2015, Bahlouli joined Monaco from Lyon for €3.5 million (plus incentives).
 Bahlouli scored his first goal for Monaco in a 10–2 win over JS St Jean Beaulieu in the 2015–16 Coupe de France.

 Standard Liège loan

 On 31 August 2016, he joined Belgian club Standard Liège on a season-long loan deal.
 However, he failed to make a single appearance for the senior side.

 Lille

 On 1 January 2017, Lille OSC and Monaco reached an agreement for the transfer of Bahlouli.
 He made his debut for Lille against Angers on 11 February 2017 in a 2–1 defeat.
 He played five games for the club during the course of the second half of the season in all competitions.

 During the 2017–18 season, he featured regularly at the start of the season under new head coach Marcelo Bielsa.
 He scored his first goal on 5 November 2017 in a 3–0 win against Metz, however, was seldom used under new manager Christophe Galtier, in total he played 15 games in all competitions scoring one goal.